-If you read last week’s freelance writing blog post on Why An Editor Deleted Your Pitch you learned some of the do’s and don’ts of article pitching when you want to get published in a print magazine or online outlet.
+If you read my previous freelance writing advice blog post on Why An Editor Deleted Your Pitch, you learned some of the do’s and don’ts of article pitching when you want to get published in a print magazine or online outlet.

 Make sure you give yourself some time to write out well thought out article pitches, proofed them for any errors and double-checked that you have the editor’s name and email spelled correctly.
 While I don’t think you should send your email pitch on the weekend or extremely early in the morning or late at night, I think you can write up the freelance article pitch and schedule it with a delayed email service like Boomerang.